saraedum/cppyy-dev/README.md

 We aim to support the common development and maintenance tasks through pixi.

+Note that the setup here is not fool proof.
+Built artifacts can leak between runs, branches and environments.
+To be on the safe side, it's best to `git clean -dx` things and also `rm -rf .pixi`.

 ## pixi Environments

 We provide the following pixi environments: